Have you thought about seeking help, but you're not quite sure where to start?

 You are not alone.
 Research can be exhausting, so we've done the work for you.

 Check out national resources available below.
 When you click on the resource tab, you'll be directed to each organization's page where you can find local resources for the area you live in.

 The National Suicide Prevention Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
+Call 988 to be connected to a support specialist.
 There is a Spanish and hard of hearing option as well.

 Substance Abuse and Mental Health Administration

 Depression is often associated with substance abuse and addiction.
 If you are looking for resources to overcome addiction or substance abuse, SAMHSA is the national online database to find treatment in your area depending on the addiction.